How We’re Raising our 1-year-old Son to be Trilingual

 In this guide, I will show you the most natural way to learn a language, without ever having to open up a grammar book.

 3.)
-Adding extra time to the “weaker” language
+Adding extra input to the “weaker” language

 Since we live in Finland (and have most of our marriage) our son currently has a larger vocabulary in Finnish.